Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Implementation and experiments

-We report our results in the form of \citet{dolan-more-2002} performance profiles in \Cref{fig:perf-prof} in terms of number of objective, gradient and constraint evaluations.
-When using R2N, we only report results with LBFGS; results with LSR1 are nearly identical.
+When using R2N, we only report results with LBFGS\@; results with LSR1 are nearly identical.
 In the left column of \Cref{fig:perf-prof}, we see that our implementation is competitive with first-order Percival and IPOPT on all three metrics.
 Because Percival never evaluates the Jacobian but only Jacobian-vector products, we do not provide profiles in terms of Jacobian evaluations.
 The profiles suggest that the performance of \Cref{alg:exactpen} is very promising for problems where, for some reason, constraint Hessians cannot be evaluated or approximated.
-In the right column of \Cref{fig:perf-prof}, we see that \Cref{alg:exactpen} is very on par with Percival, while IPOPT is ahead of both.
+In the right column of \Cref{fig:perf-prof}, we see that \Cref{alg:exactpen} is ahead of Percival, while IPOPT is competitive with our implementation in terms of objective and gradient evaluations.
 Whether we use R2 or R2N, the robustness of \Cref{alg:exactpen} is on par with the other two solvers.
+From the \(50\) problems considered in our experiment, two of them are infeasible, namely SSINE and VANDANIUMS\@.
+Both where successfully detected as infeasible by our algorithm when using R2, whereas IPOPT only found VANDANIUMS and Percival found none.
+When using R2N, only VANDANIUMS was detected by both IPOPT and \Cref{alg:exactpen}, and IPOPT reported a false positive with DIXCHLNG, Percival did not find any in this case either.
 We think that these results are strongly in favor of considering exact penalty approaches as an alternative to augmented-Lagrangian approaches.